-What is SAPE?
+What is SAPE’s mission?

-The Sexual Assault Peer Education (SAPE) is a collectively accountable and mutually supportive community of Brown University students who are grounded in intersectional feminism and dedicated to shaping campus culture around sexual, relationship, and gender-based harm.
+To be a collectively accountable and mutually supportive community of Brown University students who are grounded in intersectional feminism and dedicated to shaping campus culture around sexual, relationship, and gender-based harm.
 We provide preventative education for our peer communities to actively engage in consent, intervention, survivor support and community healing.

 What does SAPE teach?